whoisjeremylam/vennd/README.md

 Vennd
 =====

 Vennd is a general purpose gateway service between bitcoind (or any other bitcoind API compatible alt-coin) and Counterparty.
-In its simplest form, Vennd allows you to create a gateway to frictionlessly between your alt-coin and trade it on the Counterparty distributed exchange.
+In its simplest form, Vennd allows you to create a frictionless gateway between your alt-coin blockchain and trade it on the Counterparty distributed exchange.

 Feel free to contact me jeremy@vend.io on just about anything.